-Figure 4. panel a): Magnetospheric field lines configurations as predicted by TS04 model before (black lines) and after (red lines) the passage of the front boundary of the magnetic cloud; panels b), d) and f): magnetospheric field observations along $X{GSM}$ (b), $Y{GSM}$ (d) and $Z{GSM}$ (f) at GOES 14 (LT=UT-5) geosynchronous orbit; panels c), e) and f): magnetospheric field observations along $X{GSM}$ (b), $Y{GSM}$ (d) and $Z{GSM}$ (f) at GOES 15 (LT=UT-5) geosynchronous orbit; red dashed lines represent the IGRF+TS04\ model prevision.
+Figure 4. panel a): Magnetospheric field lines configurations as predicted by TS04 model before (black lines) and after (red lines) the passage of the front boundary of the magnetic cloud; panels b), d) and f): magnetospheric field observations along X{GSM} (b), Y{GSM} (d) and Z{GSM} (f) at GOES 14 (LT=UT-5) geosynchronous orbit; panels c), e) and f): magnetospheric field observations along X{GSM} (b), Y{GSM} (d) and Z{GSM} (f) at GOES 15 (LT=UT-5) geosynchronous orbit; red dashed lines represent the IGRF+TS04 model prevision.

-increase during the recovery phase.
-On the other hand, BE,LF shows a negative then positive variation during the main and the recovery phase, respectively.
-BC,LF is characterized by negligible variations.
-This behaviour is consistent with magnetospheric origin field variations induced by the action of both the symmetric part of the ring current along BN,LF and of the asymmetric part of the ring current along BE,LF (Piersanti et al., 2017).
-It is confirmed by the comparison between the CSES magnetospheric origin contribution and the TS04\ model (red lines in Figure 5, box B), in which we considered both the magnetopause and ring current alone during the main phase, and both the ring current and tail current alone during the recovery phase.
-It can be easily seen TS04\ well represents the along BN,LF variations, while it is not able to reproduce the BE,LF variations.
-This would suggest that the partial ring current field (with the effect of the field-aligned currents associated with the
+and low frequency (~ 2.3 μHz < f <~ 25 μHz) components observations, respectively.
+The low frequency behaviour shows a strong and rapid decrease along the North-South direction during the main phase of the geomagnetic storm and a long lasting increase during the recovery phase.
+On the other hand, B{E,LF} shows a negative then positive variation during the main and the recovery phase, respectively.
+B{C,LF} is characterized by negligible variations.
+This behaviour is consistent with magnetospheric origin field variations induced by the action of both the symmetric part of the ring current along B{N,LF} and of the asymmetric part of the ring current along B{E,LF} (Piersanti et al., 2017).
+It is confirmed by the comparison between the CSES magnetospheric origin contribution and the TS04 model (red lines in Figure 5, box B), in which we considered both the magnetopause and ring current alone during the main phase, and both the ring current and tail current alone during the recovery phase.
+It can be easily seen TS04 well represents the along B{N,LF} variations, while it is not able to reproduce the B{E,LF} variations.
+This would suggest that the partial ring current field (with the effect of the field-aligned currents associated with the local time asymmetry of the azimuthal near-equatorial current), which is not included in the TS04 model, plays a relevant role.

-The high frequency components show large variations along both $B{N,HF}$ and $B{E,HF}$ .
+The high frequency components show large variations along both $B{N,HF}$ and $B{E,HF}$.
 This behaviour is consistent with the contributions due to the variations of the ionospheric current systems and to the magnetospheric-ionospheric coupling processes.
-In fact, the huge positive then negative variations observed during the main phase along both the horizontal components can be imputable to the loading-unloading process between the magnetosphere and the ionosphere (Consolini and De Michelis,

-205 2005; Piersanti et al., 2017).
-On the other hand, the variations observed during the recovery phase, which are positive on average, can be due to the ionospheric DP-2 current system (Villante and Piersanti, 2011; Piersanti and Villante, 2016; Piersanti et al., 2017).
+In fact, the huge positive then negative variations observed during the main phase along both the horizontal components can be imputable to the loading-unloading process between the magnetosphere and the ionosphere (Consolini and De Michelis, 2005; Piersanti et al., 2017).
+On the other hand, the variations observed during the recovery phase, which are positive on aver-

 Figure 5.
-Box A) Magnetic field observations at CSES orbit along geographic North-South (left panel), East-West (middle panel) and vertical (right panel); Box B) MA.I.GIC. model applied to CSES magnetic data: upper panels show the high frequency time scales ( $\sim 25 \ \mu \text{Hz} < \text{f} < \sim 3 \text{ mHz}$ ; f being the frequency) for the three components of the observed field; lower panels show the low frequency time scales ( $\sim 2.3 \ \mu \text{Hz} < \text{f} < \sim 25 \ \mu \text{Hz}$ ) for the three components of the observed field.
-Red lines represent the TS04\ model previsions along CSES orbit.
+Box A) Magnetic field observations at CSES orbit along geographic North-South (left panel), East-West (middle panel) and vertical (right panel); Box B) MA.I.GIC. model applied to CSES magnetic data: upper panels show the high frequency time scales ($\sim 25 \ \mu Hz < f < \sim 3 \ mHz$; f being the frequency) for the three components of the observed field; lower panels show the low frequency time scales ($\sim 2.3 \ \mu Hz < f < \sim 25 \ \mu Hz$) for the three components of the observed field.
+Red lines represent the TS04 model previsions along CSES orbit.